 Managing Property Can Be Time-Consuming

 Luckily, that is about it.
-If you are willing to sacrifice the time and independence it is a really awesome career option.
+If you are willing to sacrifice time and independence, it is a really awesome career option.